serpwings/pyrobotstxt/docs/developers.md

 (.venv) C:\src\pyrobotstxt> pip install -e .
 ```

-## How to Contribute to PyRobotsTxt?
+## How to Contribute to pyrobotstxt?

 ### Feature Suggestions